H3liumBoy/Dungeon-Crawler-Carl-RPG/Resources & Thanks.md

 DCC wiki, saving me a lot of typing https://dungeon-crawler-carl.fandom.com/

-Reddit user 'u/Dragaen02' for reading trough and giving feedback on my rambeling
+Reddit user 'u/Pistonrage' for reading trough and giving feedback on my work